wcrichter/pharma-student-api/readme.md

 ## `GET /medications`

 Returns a collection of medications default sorted by label.
 You may optionally filter the medications by ingredient or form, such as patch, tablet, syrup.
+Attempting any other filter will result in an `200` response code with an empty array returned.

 **Request URL**